Cathedral of the Pines: Features

 Most of the features of the site are built of stone (principally granite), with the exception of some wooden benches.
 Many bronze panels are inset into the stone, commemorating individual deceased servicemen and servicewomen, and acknowledging sponsoring organizations.

 At the entrance to the complex are the Mother's Chapel and the Women's Memorial Bell Tower.
 A short walk leads to the main sanctuary.
 This includes the Altar of the Nations, which incorporates stones from every U.S. state and from several battlefields.
 The Altar has the most compelling view of Monadnock and has been designated as a national memorial to American war dead.
 The pews, lectern, pulpit, and stoup are also made entirely of stone.

 A winding path leads to cemetery plots, additional open-air chapels (including a sparse "Zen chapel"), a garden, and standing stones that carry carved inscriptions from the Bible and other spiritual texts.
 Some of the inscriptions are in Hebrew.
 Several longer trails lead through the woods and to the nearby Grassy Pond and Emerson Pond.

 The Peter J. Booras Museum holds service-related memorabilia.
 After a renovation, it was re-opened on 20 May 2017.

 Uses

 Cathedral of the Pines hosts weddings and marriage renewal ceremonies.
 It offers memorial services and burials, as well as personalized memorial benches, placards, and carved granite walls.
 The current organization describes the Sloanes' dream as a "cathedral without borders", and claims to have hosted events for 75 different faiths.

+The New Hampshire Society of the Daughters of the American Revolution host an annual event in August at the cathedral.

 Individuals can usually freely visit the grounds between May and October; private events, tours, and picnics are also available.